ferborva/webrtc-int/README.md

 ```

 __Get Screen Share possible Error messages.
 These apply to the above calls:__
-- Barco Screen Share extension is not installed or disabled
+- Screen Share extension is not installed or disabled
-- Barco Screen Share extension not responding
+- Screen Share extension not responding
 - Screen Share permission denied by user
 - Get User Media not supported
 - Only secure origins are allowed